hypnosec/writeups/2015/9447-ctf/reversing/danklang.md

 Writeup by @auscompgeek.

 ### tl;dr
-* Translate main.dc into a known programming language.
+* Translate main.dc into a sane and measured programming language.
 * Optimise some functions by working out what they actually do.
 * Avoid hitting the stack limit, somehow.